 Never rush into a settlement before all details of the case become apparent and you understand the full scope of the case.

-A recent survey by Nolo.com showed that those who negotiated received twice the settlement amount compared to those who did not.
+Once you accept the settlement offer, your case will be considered closed and you cannot seek any further compensation.
+A survey by Nolo.com showed that those who negotiated received twice the settlement amount compared to those who did not.
 Your employment lawyer will leverage the evidence to help you secure the best possible settlement.

 Studies and research also show that filing a wrongful termination lawsuit tends to increase the final settlement amount and increase the chances of receiving a settlement.

-Also, when you file a formal lawsuit, it triggers the discovery process where evidence is gathered.
+When you file a formal lawsuit, it triggers the discovery process where evidence is gathered.
 When valuable evidence is uncovered during this process, you are placed in a stronger position at the negotiating table.

 Free Consultation From Experienced Wrongful Termination Lawyers